 Twenty-six Folies are scattered among meadows and trees.

-One of them houses Le Zenith de Paris.
+One of them serves as entrance to Le Zenith de Paris.

 This popular auditorium is located a stone’s throw from an unusual art work, Bicyclette Ensevelie, a partly buried giant bicycle.